iterative/dvc.org/content/docs/command-reference/params/diff.md

 ## Options

-- `--targets <paths>` - limit or expand the command's scope to these params files.
+- `--targets <paths>` - limit the command's scope to these params files.

   When specifying arguments for `--targets` before `a_rev`/`b_rev`, you should use `--` after this option's arguments (POSIX terminals), e.g.: